 Natural Living: The Many Uses of Essential Oils with doTERRA

 I’ve been trying to turn to a more natural lifestyle for several years.
 This has included changing my food choices and the products I use in my homes, among other choices.
 As with any shift in lifestyle choices, there’s a learning curve and your confidence grows as you learn more.
-About two years ago I decided to try my hand at making my own laundry detergent; this was my big leap into trying to reduce the chemicals I use and so began the purchase of items such as essential oils, borax, laundry soda, and copious amounts of vinegar and baking soda.
+About two years ago I decided to try my hand at making my own laundry detergent; this was my big leap into trying to reduce the chemicals I use and so began the purchase of items such as essential oils from Rouh Essentials, borax, laundry soda, and copious amounts of vinegar and baking soda.
 While I’ve had mixed levels of success as I try different mixtures, my homemade laundry detergent has yet to disappoint me (go to the blog’s Green Cleaning page to find out how to make it).
 And among the other items that have become my go- tos when looking for a natural alternative, essential oils have become something I am using more and more.

 While they can seem pricey, they really do go a long way; you only need a small amount for each use.
 In addition to being used in aromatherapy and to add a desired scent to natural cleaning and toiletry products (vs the artificial chemical scents added to laundry detergents, cleaning products, etc), essential oils have a variety of other applications.
 That’s why when I was recently contacted by Heather Gibson of doTERRA, I was intrigued to learn more and expand my uses for them.
 Heather kindly sent me doTERRA’s Starter Kit containing lavender, lemon, and peppermint essential oils.
 Along with the kit, Heather also included a variety of information about the history and uses of essential oil: